 Trust

-Trust that is formed within a therapeutic alliance/relationship fosters the ability for you to relax and reduce vigilance, allowing you to become more open to learning and experiencing.
-Trust is often formed through rapport and a feeling of mutual respect between you and your therapist.
+Trust formed within a therapeutic alliance fosters the ability for you to relax and reduce vigilance, allowing you to become more open to learning and experiencing.
+Trust is often formed through rapport and a feeling of mutual respect.

-Ask yourself: Do you feel that you can trust your therapist to open-up safely and comfortably?
-Do you feel that your therapist respects you and is providing a non-judgemental space for you to be open?
+Ask yourself: Do you feel that you can trust your therapist to open up safely and comfortably?
+Do you feel respected and that your therapist is providing a non-judgemental space?

-A therapeutic alliance between individuals is also seen through an emotional bond, an agreement of goals, and an agreement of the effective process leading to the goals.
-These agreements are stronger when the emotional bond is stronger and thus, the therapeutic alliance.
+A therapeutic alliance is seen through an emotional bond, an agreement on goals, and an agreement on the process leading to those goals.
+These agreements are stronger when the emotional bond is stronger.

 Ask yourself: Do you feel that your relationship with your therapist feels like a partnership?
 Do you feel your therapist aligns with your preferred goals and is meeting your needs?